Homophily vs Heterophily: When Neighbours Are Similar or Different

 - Chameleon and Squirrel datasets (web page links): pages on different topics link to each other

-Here, h < 0.3.
-A node’s neighbours are mostly of a different class.
+In these graphs \(h < 0.3\): a node’s neighbours mostly belong to a different class.

-Under GCN aggregation: the mean of neighbours’ features is now a mean of different-class features.
-The aggregated representation is pushed away from the node’s own class cluster.
-GCN actively hurts performance on heterophilic graphs.
+Under GCN aggregation the weighted mean of the neighbours’ features is now a mean of different-class features, so the aggregated representation is pushed away from the node’s own class cluster.
+Naïve neighbourhood averaging can hurt more than it helps on heterophilic graphs.

 Measuring Heterophily More Carefully